George Wallis: The Manchester School of Design

 Wallis was Headmaster of Manchester School of Design in 1844–1846.

 In two years from the time of Mr. Wallis taking the charge, the funds of the school were flourishing; the interest taken in it by the public was great, and nearly half the Institution was occupied by the pupils, while the applications for admission were more numerous than could be accommodated.
 Under this management the public, who care little for abstract art, were taught the close connexion between the instruction of the School of Design and their private pursuits.

 Among his students were Welsh artist Clarence Whaite who became a lifelong friend, and William Muckley.

 In 1845, Wallis organised at the Manchester Royal Institution the Industrial Art Exhibition which included items made of textile, ceramics, carved wood, leather and papier-mache.
 In the same year he delivered the first systematic course of lectures on the principles of decorative art, illustrated with drawings on the blackboard.
 These lectures led Lord Clarendon, then President of the Board of Trade, to ask Wallis to draw up a chart of artistic and scientific instruction as applied to industrial art.
 This chart was recognised as the basis of for industrial art education in Britain in the late 19th century.

 He resigned from the Manchester School of Design in 1846, as he could not agree with proposed changes in the educational programme.

 Birmingham School of Design

-From 1852–1857, George Wallis was the Headmaster of the Birmingham School of Design, where one of his students was Bernard Walter Evans.
-In 1853 he was also the head of the only school of rifle design in Britain and as an acknowledged expert in the matter of small arms, he was appointed to a Royal Commission ostensibly to attend the Exhibition of Industry in the City of New York but particularly ‘to compare side by side the military weapons of the two countries’ along with his friend Joseph Whitworth.
-In 1855, he organised in Birmingham an Exhibition of Works of Industrial Art as an experiment in the circulation of artworks from central depositories around regional museums.